vuepress/awesome-vuepress/README.md

 - [@kawarimidoll/vuepress-plugin-tailwind](https://github.com/kawarimidoll/vuepress-plugin-tailwind) - A VuePress plugin to use [`tailwindcss`](https://github.com/tailwindcss/tailwindcss) and [`postcss-purgecss`](https://github.com/FullHuman/purgecss) easily
 - [spekulatius/vuepress-plugin-web-monetization](https://github.com/spekulatius/vuepress-plugin-web-monetization) - Adds the web-monetization metatag to your VuePress site.
 Works both on page-by-page levels as well as global.
 - [vuepress-plugin-lastest-version](https://github.com/yangyang0507/vuepress-plugin-lastest-version) - Get lastest version of artifact for your vuepress doc.
+- [vuepress-plugin-child-toc](https://github.com/tchiotludo/vuepress-plugin-child-toc) - A table of contents that displayed all child pages.

 ## Themes